Goldilocks Isolation: High Performance VMs with Edera: Requirements

 In this environment, an attacker succeeds if they are able to: \begin{itemize} \item Access another zone, the hypervisor, or root zone. \item View memory, CPU usage, or other information about containers running in other zones. \item Gain access to a running zone that they do not control. \end{itemize}

-The following are out of scope: \begin{itemize} \item Supply chain attacks on the hypervisor or root zone. \item Side channel attacks, for instance those that use the temperature of the host machine.
-These attacks are unavoidable on shared infrastructure, and are present in any virtual machine environment. \end{itemize}
+The following are out of scope: \begin{itemize} \item Supply chain attacks on the hypervisor or root zone. \item Hardware attacks that require physical access to the machine. \item Side channel attacks, for instance those that use the temperature of the host machine.
+These attacks are unavoidable on shared infrastructure. \end{itemize}